Update: Spring 2022

-There is a módulo in the Plaza de Armas is just a few meters from where the bus is parked.
+The bus is parked adjacent to the Cortes Palace facing the Plaza de Armas.
+Tickets are sold by the driver.
 Get there at least 15 minutes prior to departure to get your ticket.
 One boards the bus according to the number on the ticket.
 If you want to take photos you need to be on the upper deck so bring a sun hat and wear sunscreen.
 Someone with a parasol was asked to put it away since it blocked the view of other passengers.

 The bus departs the zócalo punctually and heads north on Calle Morelos where traffic is almost always bumper to bumper in daylight hours.
 The Spanish-speaking guide points out sites of interest with (in my view as a former guide) minimal information.
 The loudspeaker is adequate if the street noise isn’t overbearing, but this can’t compare with the plug-in earphones with narration in multiple languages one enjoys on tour buses in large cities in the U.S. and Europe.
 There was no mention of the sensational Museo de Arte Indígena Contemporáneo, and the old Casino de la Selva was described five minutes before we passed the site.